Sage-Bionetworks/agora-data-tools/docs/RNA_DE_INDIVIDUAL_TRANSFORM.md

   - `value`: Expression value (converted to float)

 **Processing Steps:**
-1. Groups the input data by age within each (gene, tissue, model) combination
+1. Groups the input data by age within each (gene, tissue, effective_model_group) combination
 2. For each age group, creates a complete output entry with all metadata fields
 3. Sorts output entries by numeric age value for consistent ordering
 4. Returns one output entry per age timepoint